FuelLabs/sway-applications/react-sway-counter/README.md

 ### Walkthrough

-This application demo consists of four main milestones on your journey to writing your first Sway + React app:
+This application tutorial consists of five main milestones on your journey to writing your first Sway + React app:

-1. Creating a deployable A Sway program - in this example we will create a [Smart Contract](https://fuellabs.github.io/sway/latest/sway-program-types/smart_contracts.html)
+1. Creating a deployable Sway program - in this example we will create a [Smart Contract](https://fuellabs.github.io/sway/latest/sway-program-types/smart_contracts.html)
 2. Compiling your Sway contract
 3. Generating TypeScript for Sway contract
 4. Deploying your Sway contract
 5. Using your Sway contract in a React project

-#### 1. Creating a deployable A Sway program
+#### 1. Creating a deployable Sway program

 Our demo application uses a counter contract with methods for interacting with a stored counter, based primarily off of this [example Sway counter program](https://fuellabs.github.io/sway/latest/examples/counter.html).

-In this demo, our Sway program has these four methods, [see main.sw](src/main.sw):
+In this demo, our Sway program has these methods, [see main.sw](src/main.sw):

 ```rust
 fn increment_counter(value: u64) -> u64;